 The Union Oyster House sits proudly on the Freedom Trail at 41 Union Street.
 Below is the original menu from when it was called Atwood & Bacon.

 When my cousin Paul from Iowa was in town last year he had also requested seafood and so I took him here.
 Kenny is a born and raised southern gent from Atlanta, Georgia.
 These boys know what's up: you're in a coastal city, eating seafood is where it's at!
 From my weekend post you may or may not have gathered, I have lots of cousins and I am pretty close with all of them.
-I hadn't seen Kenny since the great binge week our family reunion in 2007, so we were thrilled to catch up!
+I hadn't seen Kenny since

 I appreciated the accommodating staff as we showed up and were seated right away with our party of two, which was maybe going to be three, and then turned into a definite four.
 I think this was part luck as we arrived at 6pm just before the crowds begin to pour in.
 While waiting for Adam and Leah we ordered some beers.
 Sam Summer for me, Blue Moon for him, both garnished appropriately with the respective lemon and orange.